Will PKV Be Too Expensive When You Retire?

 Why this question matters

-"Will PKV be unaffordable when I retire?" is the most-Googled PKV concern, and the single most common reason people talk themselves out of considering PKV in the first place.
+"Will PKV be unaffordable when I retire?" is the question that comes up most often in PKV consultations, and the single most common reason people talk themselves out of considering PKV in the first place.
 The picture in most articles is too simple in both directions.
 The pessimistic version says PKV premiums spiral out of control in old age.
 The optimistic version says PKV gets cheap once you retire.
 Neither is accurate.

 The accurate picture has structure.
-Two automatic mechanics built into every PKV contract cut the premium at the retirement transition, and three additional levers stack on top: a Beitragsentlastungstarif rider, the DRV-Zuschuss for retirees with a statutory pension, and § 204 VVG Tarifwechsel reviews.
+Two automatic mechanics built into every PKV contract cut the premium at the retirement transition, and three additional levers stack on top: a Beitragsentlastungstarif rider you build during working life, the DRV-Zuschuss for retirees with a statutory pension, and ongoing § 204 VVG Tarifwechsel reviews that keep the contract matched to your needs.
 None of them depend on the insurer's goodwill; they are how the system is designed.

 What this guide does: explain each in isolation, run the practical numbers, then walk through what the Altersrückstellungen actually do in the background, which is not what most articles claim.